Coherent Charge Oscillations in a Bilayer Graphene Double Quantum Dot

 where $t_{\mathrm{LZ}_{1(2)}}$ is the time of the first (second) LZ transition (see gray shaded areas in Figs.~\ref{f3}a, \ref{f3}c\,(3)).
 While the system is then returned to $\varepsilon_i$ at "rate" $v$, it undergoes a second LZ transition at zero detuning (Figs.~\ref{f3}b\,(4), \ref{f3}c\,(4)), adding another phase contribution of $\varphi_\mathrm{S}$.
 Both parts of the wave function interfere coherently, such that the final excitation probability is a function of the total relative phase $\varphi = \varphi_\mathrm{ev} + 2\varphi_\mathrm{S}$.
 Constructive (destructive) interference into the excited (ground) state occurs for $\varphi = 2n\pi$ ($\varphi = (2n+1)\pi$), $n \in \mathbb{N}_0$~\cite{cao2013ultrafast}.
 At the end of the pulse cycle, a projective readout of the final state is performed.
 An electron in the excited state $\ket{\mathrm{L}}$ can tunnel out of the DQD and contribute to a current that is averaged over many pulse cycles, while an electron in the ground state $\ket{\mathrm{R}}$ cannot leave the DQD (Fig.~\ref{f3}b(5)).
 In the Bloch sphere representation, the readout corresponds to a projection on the $z$ axis (Fig.~\ref{f3}c\,(5)).

 Fig.~\ref{f4}a shows a charge stability diagram of the transition between $\ket{L} = (N+1,M)$ and $\ket{R} = (N,M+1)$ while applying a voltage pulse to the left FG ($V_\mathrm{L}$) as described above.
 Parallel to the zero detuning line of the triple point, a series of additional lines of increased current can be observed, that are constrained by the co-tunneling lines and the pulse amplitude.
 This is a clear signature of coherent charge oscillations of one excess electron, where the fringes indicate constructive interference.
 The first and strongest fringe corresponds to the situation where the pulse just reaches zero detuning, i.e. $\varepsilon_\mathrm{i}+A_\mathrm{p} = 0$ during the time span $t_\mathrm{p}$, and the electron can first tunnel over into the other QD.
 At every following line, the relative phase has increased by another $2\pi$.
+The region of negative current in Fig.~\ref{f4}a can be attributed to charge pumping occuring outside of the gate configurations where the measurement scheme presented in Fig.~\ref{f3}a operates.
 We find the data in agreement with the adiabatic-impulse approximation~\cite{shevchenko2010landau} as no interference signature is visible before reaching the first fringe.